Adjuvo/SenseGlove-Unity/README.md

 # SenseGlove-Unity
 The latest stable Unity SDK for the SenseGlove.

-Current version is 0.15, released on the 9th of October 2017.
+Current version is 0.16, released on the 6th of Febuary 2018.

 ## Getting Started
 The first thing one should do is ensure that their Sense Glove is working.